juhank/poker/README.md

 INSTALLATION
 ============

-Open qrcode picture from github page and scan the qr-code with an Android phone.
+Open https://github.com/juhank/poker/blob/master/qrcode.png and scan the qr-code with an Android phone.
 You must have set the option "Unknown sources" under Application Settings.

 HOW TO PLAY
 ============